rshipp/geodigger/index.md

 ## Postprocessor

-A non-negligable amount of posts collected from these social networking data sources is created by "bots," software designed to post status updates, often for commecrial purposes.
+A non-negligible amount of posts collected from these social networking data sources is created by "bots," software designed to post status updates, often for commercial purposes.
 In order to filter out these posts and obtain more accurate human mobility data, a postprocessing tool was designed to delete suspicious posts from the database.